rticommunity/libsel4osapi/README.md

   - `libutils`
   - `liblwip` (if you wish to enable the IP/UDP networking support)
-  - `libethdrivers` (if you actually want to use the network stack on some physical hardware - ie. the SabreListe i.MX6 board).
+  - `libethdrivers` (if you actually want to use the network stack on some physical hardware - ie. the SabreLite i.MX6 board).

-The library was developed using the `1.0.x-compatible` branch of the seL4 kernel and the seL4 user-space libraries.
+The library was developed using the `1.0.x-compatible` branch of the seL4 kernel and the seL4 user-space libraries, then updated to seL4 branch '5.2.x-compatible'.

-Refer to (Newer kernel support)(#newer-kernel-support) for more information on how to port `libsel4osapi` to more recent versions of the seL4 kernel.
+## Working with seL4 1.0.x branch:
+If you are using the seL4 1.0.x branch, use the '1.0.x-compatible' branch of libsel4osapi.

-The following is an example of the required `repo` manifest entries to support `libsel4osapi`:
+The following is an example of the required `repo` manifest entries to support `libsel4osapi` for seL4 1.0.x-compatible:

 ```xml
 <remote name="seL4" fetch="https://github.com/sel4"/>